emilymaxie/truffle-ballot/blog-post.md

 ### Testing errors

-Since this is a black box test enviroment, the best I could figure to test these `require` statements in the contract itself was to ensure that whatever command I executed was erroring really hard.
+Since this is a black box test environment, the best I could figure to test these `require` statements in the contract itself was to ensure that whatever command I executed was erroring really hard.
 So, we just check for errors using the God-given capabilities of the promises we've come to know and love.
 Here's a quick